 When working with electricity, especially in water, always practice caution.
 Always ensure that connections are secure and watertight.
 Keep your body away from spinning motors and propellers.

-1. Connect the three motor wires to the motor.
-The order of connections does not matter; however, switching any two wires will change the direction of the motor.
-The output phases A, B, and C are completely interchangeable.
+1. Connect the three motor phase wires to the three motor wires.
+The order does not matter, the motor will spin with the wires connected in any configuration.
+However, switching any two wires will change the direction of the motor.

-2. Connect the red power wire and black ground wire to a power source like a battery.
-You will hear three beeps in rising pitch from the motor indicating all three phases are connected.
+2. Connect the red power wire and black ground wire to a battery or other power source.
+With a motor connected, you will hear three beeps in rising pitch indicating the ESC is powered on.

-3. Connect the signal cable to your signal source like a RC radio receiver or microcontroller board.
+3. Connect the signal cable to your signal source like an RC radio receiver or microcontroller board.
 The white wire is the signal wire.

 Installation and Thermal Considerations